- Statics : Marc Hämmerle

-The large, lofty, open-plan space houses working area, bar, living area and an open fireplace.
+The large, lofty, open-plan space houses a working area, bar, living area, and an open fireplace.
 Daylight enters the room through three big, circular windows.
 Each of these windows points to a different geographic direction and invites different landscapes into the room: mountain, valley, tree.
-Entrance and staircase separate the living area from the bedrooms of parents and children, both located in the Eastern part of the house.
+The entrance and staircase separate the living area from the bedrooms of parents and children, both located in the Eastern part of the house.

 A generous terrace under a cutout in the roof on the upper floor can be accessed through the bathroom/wellness area.
 With its lower floors in solid construction and a state-of-the-art wood framework construction on the upper floor, the house combines two building methods.